 Sunday September 22, 2002 Day 32

 I waited in vain for a weather forecast.
 Yesterday the Navtex had called for S winds.
 These are problematic because there are only very few anchorages that offer protection from both N and S winds while during the summer and autumn you mostly need protection for the N winds.
 The Navtex transmits in the AM band.
 At the beginning of each message there is a preamble which identifies the transmitting station and the type of message.
 Sometimes there is noise during the transmission of the preamble in which case the receiver rejects the whole message and does not print it.
 This seems to be happening with weather reports because while none have been printed other reports have printed over and over again.
 One in particular that deals with the construction of the Rio-Antirio bridge has been printing faithfully 2 times a day since May but no weather report.
 Very frustrating.

 I spent the rest of the day swimming and reading.
 I almost finished my current book: Dorothy Dunnett’s The Game of Kings which is fascinating and well written.
 In the late afternoon the German catamaran S/Y Fromo with Dietrich and Monica Rohrmann came and anchored near Thetis.
 I had met them 2 years ago in May at this exact spot.
 After they anchored, they launched their dinghy and came over to greet me.
 They could not stay over for long because today there are elections in Germany and they wanted to listen to the results.
 Corinna called me on the GSM phone from Samos.
 She got a weather update from the Poseidon site on the Internet.
-There is going to be 0-3 Bft of S wind tomorrow and 4-5 on Tuesday.
+There is going to be 0-3 on the Beaufort Scale of S wind tomorrow and 4-5 on Tuesday.